 The Maryland Child Support Enforcement Administration is committed to working with families to ensure all children receive the financial support they need to thrive.
 We work closely with non-custodial parents to identify and overcome any challenges they face in making regular and timely child support payments.
 At the same time, we aggressively pursue cases where a non-custodial parent has the ability to make regular payments but chooses not to.

 The following is a list of enforcement tools that Maryland law allows for the collection and distribution of overdue child support payments:

 Federal Income Tax Refund Offset

 Federal and state laws authorize the Child Support Enforcement Administration (CSEA) to intercept federal income tax refunds.
 All cases are automatically certified for federal tax offset if the arrears are $500 or more, and are equal to or greater than two times the monthly support order.
 A notice is sent to the obligor 30 days before certification.
 An obligor may challenge the amount of arrears by sending a signed request for an investigation to the local child support agency.
 CSEA cannot predict when a federal tax offset might be received or the amount of any such offset.

 State Income Tax Refund Offset

-Federal and state laws authorize CSES to intercept Maryland State income tax refunds.
+Federal and state laws authorize CSEA to intercept Maryland State income tax refunds.
 All cases are automatically certified if the obligor owes $150 or more in arrears, and arrears are equal to or greater than two times the monthly support order.
 CSEA sends a notice to the obligor after submitting the case information to the Comptroller.
 An obligor may challenge the amount of arrears by sending a signed request for an investigation to your local child support agency.
 CSEA cannot predict when a State tax intercept might be received or the amount of any such intercept.

 Administrative Passport Denial

 CSEA certifies all obligors for passport denial if the obligor owes $2,500 or more in past due support.
 Generally an obligor must pay the arrears in full before CSEA will withdraw its request for passport suspension.

 Driver’s License Suspension